 Hadsell was originally indicted on the charges in 2005, but that case was dismissed after Hadsell was indicted on federal charges elsewhere.
 He was re-indicted on the Delaware charges in 2016.

-“We’re pleased with the result from the jury,” said Attorney Brian Jones.
+“We’re pleased with the result from the jury,” said criminal defense lawyer in Delaware Brian Jones.
 “It’s unfortunate that the county would spend county money on something that was dismissed once.
 Fortunately, justice prevailed.”

 In our Internet-age, we have to fight to ensure that the jury isn’t poisoned by outside information.
 Hadsell’s criminal history and his presence in local media became a cause for concern in ensuring Hadsell received a fair trial.
 The legal team at The Law Office of Brian Jones, which included visiting co-counsel, attorney Maxwell Hiltner (who practices in the Akron-Canton area, and also a fellow Trial Lawyers College graduate), protected that right, verifying that the jurors selected had not been exposed to information about the case that may make them impartial in considering only the evidence that was presented at trial.
 In this case, one prospective juror admitted to using Google on his phone to search the case when he read our client’s name on the docket that morning.